Aunestly/Scorbot-ER-V-plus/README.md

-# Scorbot-ER-V-plus & Conveyor Belt
+# Scorbot-ER-V plus with Conveyor Belt
 two vertical articulated robots, with five revolute joints.
 Gripper attached and five degrees of freedom, and a conveyor belt.

 ## Table Of Contents